Top 10-#6 The World is Complex

 Things happen and we try to understand.
 It’s human nature to try to fit life into our mental schemata; it’s how our brains are wired.
 We categorize things based on our personality and previous experiences.
 When things don’t fit, we assign explanations.

 We say things like, “what a coincidence,” “the devil made me do it,” “it’s their fault,” and “God is punishing me.”
+We also say silly things like, “everything happens for a reason,” as if some force beyond free-will is driving the universe.

 I once heard an analogy that not only do we not see the tip of the iceberg, but we don’t even see the tip of the tip of the iceberg.
 Of course that is a metaphor for the complexity of life.